 The app will display you the name of the song, and artist along with some basic information in a few seconds.
 There is also a widget to identify songs quickly if needed.

 Platform: Android and iOS

-MusicID easily identify music playing around you.
-There is an album art for your favorite artists, and you can add a note for yourself, so you can remember where and how you identified that amazing song.
-Once the app identifies what’s playing around you, it recommends you to see similar songs, movie, TV information and biographical data about the artist.
+MusicID easily identifies music playing around you.
+There is the album art for your favorite artists, and you can add a note for yourself, so you can remember where and how you identified that amazing song.
+Once the app identifies what’s playing around you, it recommends you to see similar songs, movies, TV information and biographical data about the artist.

 Platform: Android and iOS

 There is a floating button in the bottom right of the app for recognizing songs.
-Just tap on it to know what music you are listening.
-The homescreen contains a list of songs that are most identified items on Genius.
+Just tap on it to know what music you are listening to.
+The homescreen contains a list of songs that are the most identified items on Genius.
 Tap on them to see their lyrics (or download them if you want), play music video or share the song.